SharePoint/sp-dev-training-spfx-webpart-proppane/Demos/01-proppane/README.md

 1. Updates to the web part's manifest file will not be picked up until you restart the local web server.
     1. In the command prompt, press <kbd>CTRL+C</kbd> to stop the local web server.
     1. Rebuild and restart the local web server by executing the command `gulp serve`.
-    1. When the SharePoint workbench loads, add the web part back tot he page to see the properties.
+    1. When the SharePoint workbench loads, add the web part back to the page to see the properties.

         ![Screenshot of HelloPropertyPane with no values](../../Images/EditPropPane-AddProps-02.png)